 Either way, unified data offers significant benefits for everyone.

-By now, the benefits of using cloud GIS in construction should be clear.
+By now, the benefits of using Mobile GIS in construction should be clear.
 But how exactly can you start to apply this type of software?

 Below, we move beyond the theoretical, covering a few every day applications: surveying, drone integration, and accurate as-built documentation.

-Construction surveying is the proccess of mapping out reference points for the structures about to be built - usually roads or buildings.
+Construction surveying is the process of mapping out reference points for the structures about to be built - usually roads or buildings.

 A critical link between design, engineering, and contractors, it's vital that surveying is conducted successfully.